jdevfullstack-tutorials/imac-review/README.md

 be saved will be kept before shutting it down.
 An Operating System, just like macOS or Windows
 OS contains a lot of files.
-These files should be saved to a disk not on the memory.
+These files should be saved to a disk not on the memory because the memory is volatile.

 Now, the difference between the hard disk and
 Solid State Drive is that the other one